shradha2205/Practical/Practice/Info.md

-My name is Shradha Ashima Singh.
-I have completed my M.tech.
+This is my updated file.